What is ADHD?

 Transparent and competitive pricing

 We believe in clear, upfront communication about costs to ensure you can focus on your assessment and support.
 We also provide 0% interest payment plans to help you spread the cost of your assessment.

 With over 2,000 assessments completed, we've guided numerous individuals on their journeys, providing clarity and support through our thorough ADHD assessments.

 Diagnostic questionnaires sent, collated and analysed.

 An online mental health screening

-An online diagnostic interview with an HCPC Registered Clinical Psychologist.
+An online diagnostic interview with a HCPC registered clinician.